fdb/slarg-website/people/kim-gorus.md

   magazine of SLA.

-  She is interested in supervising PhD in the arts projects connecting to literature, (visual) narration, fiction, historiography, artist’s writings and editorial practices.
+  She is interested in supervising PhD in the arts projects connecting to literature, (visual) narration, fiction / speculation, historiography, artist’s writings and editorial practices.
 ---